-As the popularity of Central Asian textiles increased, so has the frenzy to collect these unique pieces of traditional textile art, with collectors snatching up prized samples of Suzani at flea markets and antique markets in the former Soviet Union (Uzbekistan was under Russian rule from 1860's gaining its independence from the Soviet Union in 1991) and throughout central Asia.
+As the popularity of Central Asian textiles increased, so has the frenzy to collect these unique pieces of traditional textile art, with collectors snatching up prized samples of Suzani at flea markets and antique markets in the former Soviet Union (Uzbekistan was under Russian rule from the 1860s gaining its independence from the Soviet Union in 1991) and throughout Central Asia.

-Suzani were highly prized by their owners and used only for special occasions, which is why so many antique samples are available today.
+Suzani was highly prized by their owners and used only for special occasions, which is why so many antique samples are available today.
 When not in use, the items were kept carefully folded and stowed away in trunks.

 The designs for Suzani were worked in bright, lively colors of embroidery thread on a natural-colored background.
 The embroidery fabric was often dyed before use with a tea bath or a dye made of onion skins to darken the fabric before embroidery.

 The embroidery designs and patterns used in Suzani are thought to have derived from pre-Islamic motifs used in Central Asia and were passed along the silk road.
 They are believed to have been influenced by Zoroastrianism, zodiac signs and other magical symbols, which have evolved over time into the geometric designs and floral motifs that are used in this style of embroidery.
 Motifs featuring birds, fishes, trees, fruits, plants, and herbs as well as knives and daggers are used symbolically to signify fertility, purity of the heart, curative powers, and protection from danger and evil spirits.

 The pattern below features a traditional circular motif featuring flowers and concentric rings, each featuring a different design, and can be worked in basic surface embroidery stitches.Continue to 2 of 2 below.

 02 of 02